ScottishCovidResponse/Covid_Simulation_Model/DoingARelease.md

 ```

 4. Consider checking:

     - The build succeeds and tests pass.
-   - If the documentation is up-to-date.
+    - The documentation is up-to-date.
     - Any warnings in IntelliJ and/or Eclipse.
     - Codacy warnings.
     - Any mention of "TODO" or "fudge" in the code.
     - Tests marked "@Ignore".
     - If any parameters have been hard coded (when they should be explicitly included in inputs).

 5. Update the software checklist (once we have this - **TODO: Add this when it is ready for use.**)